oneall/social-login-wordpress/upload/oa-social-login/readme.txt

 <strong>Deha K.</strong>

 <em>Just wanted to let you know how happy i am that i stumbled onto your service.
 This was the 6 Facebook/Twitter integration
-i tried and was starting to loose hope that i could actually find one that worked for me.</em>
+i tried and was starting to lose hope that i could actually find one that worked for me.</em>
 <strong>Kyle L.</strong>

 <em>I would like to thank YOU!
 Seriously, the WordPress plugin has been a huge life saver for me.</em>